auth0/docs/articles/extensions/troubleshoot.md

 If you see issues with your [extensions](/extensions), we recommend that you begin the troubleshooting process with the following two steps:

-1. Reinstalling the extension
+1. Reinstall the extension.
-2. Migrating to Node.js v12
+2. Migrate to Node.js v12.

 ## Reinstall the Extension